ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

             "cheatsheet": {
-                "file": "<file name including the extension of the cheat sheet>", "pages": "<list of names for the pages to include the cheat sheet on>",  # Optional
+                "file": "<file name including the extension of the cheat sheet>", "pages": "<list of names for the pages to include the cheat sheet on>",  # Optional },
-                output_dir: "<directory where the cheat sheet is saved relative to the output directory>",  # Optional },
         },
     )